 You don’t have to par-bake the crust for this egg custard pie.
 Brushing the pie shell before baking will help to keep it from getting soggy.

-I hope you’ll give this egg custard pie a try, and be sure and let us know how you like it!
+I hope you’ll give this easy dessert recipe a try, and be sure and let us know how you like it!
 Leaving a comment below is one way we know that you’re reading our recipes.
 It’s almost as good as seeing the smile on your face after tasting this pie.
 Thanks for reading Platter Talk, it means the world to us!

 ⏲️ Egg Custard Pie